billzt/endnote.js/README.md

 # endnote.js
-Insert literature citation in HTML and then rendered as Endnote-style citation
+Insert literature citation in HTML and then rendered as Endnote-style citation.